 - A home care agency could help provide companionship or other services, such as grocery shopping or housekeeping.

-- If you’re overwhelmed by whatever responsibilities you’ve agreed to, tell your siblings.
+- Tell your siblings if you’re overwhelmed by your duties.
 They may have no idea how you feel.

 - If you live away, let your siblings know how much you appreciate what they are doing.
 Ask if there is some way you can contribute and follow up.